Klyvra Documentation

 *.company.com A β your-server-ip

-Or create individual A records for each subdomain: auth, docs, chat, git, files, time, tasks, vault, mail, office, minio.
+Or create individual A records for each subdomain: auth, docs, chat, git, files, time, tasks, vault, groupware, office, mail, calendar, contacts.

-Caddy automatically obtains and renews Let's Encrypt certificates for all subdomains.
+make upβ Caddy auto-provisions Let's Encrypt certificates for all subdomains

 Deploying with Helm